 - State - Illinois

-- Representation of developer in seeking planned unit development approval for 50-60 unit townhome development in municipality in DuPage County, Illinois.
+- Planned unit development approval for 55-unit townhome development in municipality in DuPage County, Illinois.

-- Representation of developer in seeking planned unit development approval for mixed-use development consisting of 240-260 units of residential housing and ground-floor retail in municipality located in Cook and Lake Counties, Illinois.
+- Planned unit development approval for mixed-use development consisting of 250 units of residential housing and ground-floor retail in municipality in Cook and Lake Counties, Illinois.

 - General obligation advance refunding bonds issued by suburban municipality in Kane County, Illinois (issuer’s counsel).